fjp/fjp.github.io/collections/_2wd-robot/2019-12-06-ros-packages.md

 or more nodes to be executed.
 Following this scheme it will be possible to use the sensors in other projects and work with existing packages such as packages from the [navigation stack](http://wiki.ros.org/navigation).

+## Standard Units of Measure and Coordinate Conventions

+Please see [REP 103](http://www.ros.org/reps/rep-0103.html) for documentation on the standard units of measure and coordinate conventions followed here.

 ## Steps to Control a Robot using ROS

 The steps to control a new robot using ROS are[ref](http://shop.oreilly.com/product/0636920024736.do):